Anonymous said: Are there any British poets you can suggest are worth a listen?

 a swollen river, a crack of thunder.

-Anonymous asked: (CONTINUED)My other brown friends.
+Anonymous said: (CONTINUED)My other brown friends.
 And they've told me that it's cus brown families are really judgmental and he has to take it slow.
 But I mean, how slow is slow?
 Do you think I'm overreacting?
 I'm just tryna get a fresh, outside perspective on the whole situation is all.
 Thanks in advance.

 I think you have to seriously ask yourself how long you can wait.
 I have had friends in the same situation who’s significant others never told their parents about them and they wasted so many years on that vain hope.
 It’s not a matter of timing.
 It’s a matter of courage.
 You know that God has called a man to leave his family and cleave to his wife.
 Your boyfriend has a choice to make, a choice that will never go away.
 Either he will make it or he will grow tired of hiding from his parents and chose a girl who he feels like he is expected to be with.
 But you also have a choice to make.
 How long do you want to wait?
 What if he never introduces you?
 Are you ok with living in the shadows?